whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Introduction.md

 things we could aim for:

 1. the code ought to work
-2. it ought to not take too long to do it
+2. it ought to not take too long to do it, or use too much memory
 3. it ought to be obvious what the code does

-The third point is really the most important one here.
+The third point is really the most important one here and is the one we'll focus on first.
 This is because, if you can figure out what the code does, then you're in a good position to fix any problems with it, making it work better and faster and so on.
 But if you can't figure it out, you'll end up throwing it away and starting again.
 So that's what we'll focus on.

 ## What gene annotation data look like